 Request an Offer in Compromise

 You need to meet specific requirements to qualify for an offer in compromise.
-Notably, you can be eligible for an offer in compromise if paying your debt in full would create a financial hardship for you.
+Notably, you can be eligible for an offer in compromise if paying your debt in full would create financial hardship for you.
 If the value of your assets and income are less than what you owe the IRS, it might allow you an offer in compromise.

 It’s also worth noting that the IRS tends to refuse offers in compromise, as it believes most taxpayers can repay their debt.
-To increase the likelihood of your offer getting approved, turn to the tax professionals at BCTax.
+To increase the likelihood of your offer getting approved, turn to the tax professionals at BC Tax.
 We’ll negotiate with the IRS on your behalf and help you get the tax relief you need.

 Do You Have A Lien Against You?

-How to Remove a Tax Lien
+How to Remove IRS Tax Liens

 Pay the Debt

 If paying the debt fully isn’t feasible, you have other options for removing a tax lien or limiting its impact on you.
+Whether you want to explore alternatives or need more information about how to pay off a tax lien, tax professionals like the BC Tax team can help you navigate the process.

 Discharge Property

 Generally, a tax lien applies to all the property you own, from your home to your bank accounts and your car to your stocks.
-The IRS might be willing to release or discharge a particular property from the lien in some cases.
+The IRS might be willing to release or discharge a particular asset from the lien in some cases.
 A discharge lets you sell the property without encumbrance and without the IRS getting to claim the value of the sale.

 Request Subordination